-Baltimore's Latinx and Hispanic population has grown by 34% from 26,031 in 2010 to 34,810 in 2021, an impressive growth given Baltimore's overall population has declined in the same period.
+Baltimore's Latinx and Hispanic population has grown by 29% from 26,031 in 2010 to 33,652 in 2019, an impressive growth given Baltimore's overall population has declined in the same period.
 In large part, Baltimore's Latinx and Hispanic population are recent immigrants that have settled in the Southeast corner of the city.
-This growth in Latinx immigrant communities is in large part due to inclusive growth strategies that Baltimore has employed, from passing resolutions to encourage the establishment of a center for day workers to assemble while they wait for work opportunities to executive orders that instruct city personnel not to inquire individuals about their immigration status except when required by federal or state law.21
+This growth in Latinx immigrant communities is in large part due to inclusive growth strategies that Baltimore has employed, from passing resolutions to encourage the establishment of a center for day workers to assemble while they wait for work opportunities to executive orders that instruct city personnel not to inquire individuals about their immigration status except when required by federal or state law.
+The unemployment rate of Baltimore's Hispanic/Latinx population sat around 8.6% in 2019.